SolveEducation/gms-flamegraph/README.md

 ## Building the application

-Either git clone or download a zip the repo by clicking on the 'Clone or download' button.
+Either git clone or download a zip of the repo by clicking on the 'Clone or download' button.

 Open a shell and navigate to the local copy of the repo.